benbalter/government-glossary/CONTRIBUTING.md

 ## Scope

 Common government IT terms, jargon, acronyms and abbreviations.
-Terms need not be governemnt-specific (e.g., "CISO"), but should be terms largely used within the government IT community.
+Terms need not be government-specific (e.g., "CISO"), but should be terms largely used within the government IT community.
 Terms need not be US-specific, although due to the complex nature of US regulation, many may be.
 Generic IT terms (e.g., "router") are probably best left defined elsewhere.

 ## Style